Overview of Next-Generation Sequencing (an advanced version of DNA sequencing)

 Improvements in DNA sequencing technologies since 1990 have resulted in dramatic reductions in the time and cost of sequencing a single human genome.
 Today, NGS technology can sequence a human whole genome (more than 3 billion basepairs) within two days at a dramatically lower cost.

 Targeted Sequencing or Resequencing is a method for only sequencing part of a whole genome or regions of interest without sequencing the entire genome of a sample.
 In order to only focus on specific or clinically relevant regions of a genome or DNA sample, it requires a pre-sequencing DNA preparation step called Target Enrichment where target DNA sequences are either directly amplified (amplicon or multiplex PCR-based) or captured (hybrid capture-based) and then subsequently sequenced using DNA sequencers.
 Below is a typical targeted sequencing workflow.
 (Figure 1)

 Figure 1.
 A Typical Targeted DNA Sequencing Workflow

-Whole genome sequencing (WGS) and its corresponding whole genome amplification (WGA) method are more suitable for research and discovery types of applications, while targeted sequencing and target enrichment are essential to many fast-growing clinical and industrial applications where cost and speed are more important.
+Whole genome sequencing (WGS) and its corresponding whole genome amplification (WGA) method are more suitable for research and discovery types of applications, while targeted sequencing or targeted gene sequencing is essential to many fast-growing clinical and industrial applications where cost and speed are more important.